jnissenbaum18/startrekrewrites/_posts/2021-09-16-voy-neverending-night-5.md

 “Still in one piece I presume.”
 The Doctor said.
 “I’ll inform Commander Chakotay that you’re conscious and he can fill you in on the details.”

 Janeway didn’t even bother nodding, she just lay back and closed her eyes, attempting to gather herself.
-After a few moments the nausea had subsided enough for her to look around the room.
+After a few moments, the nausea had subsided enough for her to look around the room.
 Sickbay was operating in low power mode.
 The displays were dimmed and the overhead lighting was set to minimum.
 There were a handful of crewmembers lying on the bio beds or seated on the floors.
 Some of them had radiation burns on the exposed areas of their skin which the Doctor seemed to be treating with a dermal regenerator.

 Janeway slowly maneuvered herself so that she could sit up and see the entire room.
 Her headache had not gone away.
-As if that wasn’t enough, she felt a throbbing sensation in the back of her neck.
+As if that weren’t enough, she felt a throbbing sensation in the back of her neck.
 It was as if someone had taken a hot knife and was now shoving it into the flesh next to her spine.
 Janeway tried her hardest to ignore the various sensations now afflicting her body.
 But something out of the corner of her eye caught her attention, which distanced the pain for her.

 Some creature, from a species Janeway had never seen before, was crouching in a corner next to the advanced biobed.
 She tried to get a better view of him, but she had trouble getting a good look in the dark.
 “Doctor.”
 She said in an alert voice.